Cardsea/ai_player/Readme.md

 ollama run llama3.2
 ```

-The only other requirement is Frotz, a Z-Machine interpreter written by Stefan Jokisch in 1995-1997.
+We also need Frotz, a Z-Machine interpreter written by Stefan Jokisch in 1995-1997.
 More information [here](http://frotz.sourceforge.net/).

-Download this source code, then perform the following commands.
+Init submodules and then compile dfrotz

 ```bash
 git submodule init